-***EXCITING NEWS*** Starting in January 2018, the Hu Lab will be moving to the School of Natural Resources and Environment at the University of Arizona!
+***EXCITING NEWS*** The Hu Lab has moved to the School of Natural Resources and Environment at the University of Arizona!
 Stay tuned…

 The Hu Lab examines the relationships between plants, water, soil and climate.